Tularemia is an infectious disease that typically infects the following animals:

 Prevention involves taking basic safety precautions.
 The bacteria thrive in dirty conditions.
 Outbreaks of this disease have occurred in hunting parties when hunters failed to practice safe cleaning methods and contaminated their belongings.

-To safely clean animals when hunting:
+To safely clean animals when hunting, you should take the following precautions:

 - Wear gloves and goggles when handling any animal.